Voyagers (film): Plot

 In 2063, astrophysicists on a climate-change-ravaged Earth find a habitable planet.
-A scouting mission is sent, although the roughly 86-year flight means that the grandchildren of the launch crew astronauts will be the ones who reach the planet.
-To help the launch crew cope with the knowledge that their remaining lives will likely be spent mostly in flight, the original 30 are bred through IVF and kept in isolation from the rest of the world.
-In order to extend their time in flight, they are launched on the Humanitas spaceship as pre-teens, with a single adult, senior program commander Richard (who fought to be included), to guide them through the early part of the journey.
-To conserve resources, the plan is for IVF to be performed when the crew turns 24, to be repeated on those offspring when they turn 24.
+A scouting mission is sent, although the roughly 86-year flight means that the launch crew astronauts' grandchildren will be the ones who reach the planet.
+To help the crew cope with spending their remaining lives mostly in flight, the original 30 eggs & sperm cells are bred on Earth through IVF and live their infancy and childhood in isolation from the rest of the world.
+To extend their time in flight, they are launched on the Humanitas spaceship as youth, led by senior program commander Richard, to guide them through the journey's early stage.
+The plan is for IVF to be performed when the crew turns 24, to be repeated on those offspring when they turn 24.

-During the tenth year of the flight, Christopher and Zac discover that the grown teenagers are being given a blue chemical in their food to suppress sex drive and pleasure response, keeping them all docile and manageable.
-The pair stops taking the chemical, and their surging hormones drive them to become competitive, careless, and anxious to engage in sexual relations, specifically with their crew mate Sela, who has been trained to be the chief medical officer.
+During the tenth year of the flight, Christopher and Zac discover a chemical is added to the boys' and girls' food that suppresses the sex drive and pleasure response, keeping them docile and manageable.
+The pair stops taking the chemical, and their surging hormones drive them to become competitive, careless, and anxious to engage in sexual relations, particularly with crewmate Sela who has trained as chief medical officer.

-During a repair effort outside the Humanitas to address a failed Earth communication system, Richard, who has been serving as chief officer, is killed, apparently by an unseen entity, and a fire damages more ship systems.
+During a repair effort outside the Humanitas to address a failed Earth communication system, chief officer Richard is killed and a fire damages more ship systems.
 Christopher is voted the new chief officer, which upsets Zac, who then tells the others to stop ingesting the chemical.
-The mission descends into madness, as many of the young men and women revert to their most primal state.
+The mission descends into madness as many of the men and women revert to their most primal state.